-If you are keeping up with our blog you will see that this is the fourth in a series of blog posts about service life extension/restoration projects for cranes.
-We have written about crawler, RT and cab down cranes and it was time to do one for conventional truck cranes.
-So, it is not a coincidence that as I sit down to write this article that WHECO is about 45 days into doing a complete restoration on a P&H 6250 conventional truck crane for the Chino mine in New Mexico.
+If you are keeping up with our blog, you will see that this is the fourth in a series of blog posts about service life extension/restoration projects for cranes.
+We have written about crawler, RT, and cab down cranes, and it was time to do one for conventional truck cranes.
+So, it is not a coincidence that, as I sit down to write this article, WHECO is about 45 days into doing a complete restoration on a P&H 6250 conventional truck crane for the Chino mine in New Mexico.
 I will make reference to the Chino mine SLEP in the following post.

 The conventional truck crane has seen a diminishing market for many years now.
-The emergence of and preference for the European all-terrain cranes has served to displace the old conventional truck cranes.
+The emergence of and preference for European all-terrain cranes has served to displace the old conventional truck cranes.
 However, the conventional cranes do have long and useful service lives and, depending on the make and model, parts and components are still readily available.
-And, not only do these cranes continue to provide safe and dependable service but they are often preferable to the all-terrain crane for certain applications.
-Also, all-terrain pricing and availability can make a new purchase cost prohibitive and adds to the argument for developing a plan to extend the working service life of your conventional truck crane.
+Additionally, not only do these cranes continue to provide safe and dependable service, but they are also often preferable to the all-terrain crane for certain applications.
+All-terrain pricing and availability can make a new purchase cost prohibitive, which adds support to the argument for developing a plan to extend the working service life of your conventional truck crane.
 A well-conceived and executed project can extend the useful service life of your crane and save you time and money.
-You should also be able to capitalize the project making it tax efficient while providing you with an excellent return on your investment.
-In order to make an informed decision you should consider all of your options including the cost of replacement and benchmark them against each other and your budget.
+You should also be able to capitalize the project, making it tax efficient while providing you with an excellent return on your investment.
+In order to make an informed decision, you should consider all of your options, including the cost of replacement, and benchmark them against each other and your budget.

-- Eliminate Replacement Options: If you are even considering a restoration project then you have probably already eliminated the option of buying new.
-But, you may be thinking about looking around for a more current used crane.
-Before considering replacing any crane that has provided you with several years of exceptional service you should consider that you may already have the best used crane out there.
-So, why not find out what it would cost to get extend the productive service life of your current crane?
+- Eliminate Replacement Options: If you are even considering a restoration project, then you have probably already eliminated the option of buying new.
+But you may be thinking about looking around for a more modern used crane.
+Before considering replacing any crane that has provided you with several years of exceptional service, you should consider that you may already have the best used crane out there.
+So, why not find out what it would cost to extend the productive service life of your current crane?

-- Make/Model/Market: During the past 20 plus years there has been a lot of industry consolidation.
-Names like Lima and Northwest have virtually disappeared leaving them with little to no market value and may not be worth the investment to restore.
-On the other hand conventional truck crane manufacturers like Link-Belt, Manitowoc and P&H/Terex and American/Terex are recognized brand names whose products hold value and are great candidates for service life extension projects.
-It is still a good idea to take a look at the particular model you are looking to restore and consider the popularity of that crane.
+- Make/Model/Market: During the past 20 plus years, there has been a lot of industry consolidation.
+Names like Lima and Northwest have virtually disappeared, leaving them with little to no market value, and may not be worth the investment to restore.
+On the other hand, conventional truck crane manufacturers like Link-Belt, Manitowoc, and P&H/Terex and American/Terex are recognized brand names whose products hold value, making them great candidates for service-life extension projects.
+It is still a good idea to take a look at the particular model you are looking to restore, and consider the popularity of that crane.
 Value can be diminished by the availability of the manufacturer or market to support the product.
 Or, it simply may not be a very marketable crane if someday you need to dispose of it.

-Application: Application can play a big part when deciding whether to restore your crane.
-There are a lot of unique applications out there that suit particular makes, models and sizes of cranes.
-If you can’t improve on the situation then we wouldn’t suggest that you try.
-In the case of Chino mine they can travel the P&H 6250 on-site with all the counterweight and 100’ foot of boom.
-(See pictures of the P&H 6250 to your left) They also own a 500 ton all-terrain crane that requires a crew and equipment to remove the counterweights, transport and set up the crane every time they need to move, which is often.
-As you can see the conventional truck crane has a major advantage of mobility compared to the AT on the job site.
+Application can play a big part when deciding whether to restore your crane.
+There are a lot of unique applications out there that suit particular makes, models, and sizes of cranes.
+If you can’t improve on the situation, then we wouldn’t suggest that you try.
+In the case of Chino mine, they can travel the P&H 6250 on-site with all the counterweight and 100 feet of boom.
+(See pictures of the P&H 6250 to your left).
+They also own a 500-ton all-terrain crane that requires a crew and equipment to remove the counterweights, transport, and set up the crane every time they need to move, which is often.
+As you can see, the conventional truck crane has a major advantage of mobility compared to the AT on the job site.
 You can also check out an American 9460 that is used in a stevedoring application.
-It was the dockside application, capacity and mobility as well as the cost advantage that gave them the reason to have us remanufacture the crane.
+It was the dockside application, capacity, and mobility, as well as the cost advantage, that gave them the reason to have us re-manufacture the crane.
 Having the ability to be mobile is a major advantage to conventional truck cranes.

-- Condition: The condition, particularly of the boom and major weldments will have a major impact on your decision.
-The boom, carrier and superstructure should either be in tact or repairable.
-Larger replacement weldments are often difficult to find and having them made new is generally cost prohibitive or may add significant costs to the project.
-The after-market may provide an opportunity to find used components but it can also be an expensive and challenging process to locate them.
+- Condition: The condition, particularly of the boom and major weldments, should have a big impact on your decision.
+The boom, carrier, and superstructure should either be in tact or repairable.
+Larger replacement weldments are often difficult to find, and having them made new is generally cost prohibitive or may add significant costs to the project.
+The after-market may provide an opportunity to find used components, but it can also be an expensive and challenging process to locate them.

 - Developing a Roadmap or Scope of Work: Once you have determined that your crane is suitable for restoration, you will need a good cost estimate.
 This requires a thorough survey and inspection that will help you to develop a comprehensive scope of work.
 A properly developed scope of work will allow you to put a good price estimate on the project.
 You also need to anticipate what else you may find when you disassemble the crane.
 No matter how thorough the survey, you cannot expect to see everything until the unit is disassembled.

-- Down Time: How long are you going to be without your crane?
+- Downtime: How long are you going to be without your crane?
 Do you need to rent another unit until the project is done?
 This can have a significant financial bearing on your decision.
-And, there can be a difference in how long you planned on being down versus actual downtime.
+And, there can be a difference in how long you anticipated being down versus actual downtime.
 Be sure to plan accordingly.

 - Project Capitalization: The ability to capitalize and depreciate the project can have a positive impact on your investment.
 Be sure to compare the ROI and cash flow against the purchase of a new crane.
 The differences can be significant.